 Antrim County had to hand count all of the ballots.

-Uh, by the way, how ironic Craig Jarrett that, you know, after three long years of questioning the legitimacy of Donald Trump saying it was an illegitimate election, and and that Trump had conspired with Russia to steal the election from Hillary Clinton that everybody's saying, no, we've got to immediately accept the results regardless of what people are saying, if laws were broken or not.
+By the way, how ironic, Craig Jarrett, that, you know, after three long years of questioning the legitimacy of Donald Trump saying it was an illegitimate election and that Trump had conspired with Russia to steal the election from Hillary Clinton, that everybody's saying, no, we've got to immediately accept the results regardless of what people are saying, if laws were broken or not.

 I don't know whether to laugh, cry, or just say, okay, I don't care what you think.